sherpa/sherpa/docs/fit/index.rst

    assumption is that the search statistic is chi-square distributed so the change in statistic as a statistic varies can be related to a confidence bound.
-One requirement is that - for chi-square statistics - is that the reduced statisitic value is small enough.
+One requirement is that - for chi-square statistics - is that the reduced statistic value is small enough.
 See the ``max_rstat`` field of the :py:class:`~sherpa.estmethods.EstMethod` object.